 Record All Performance Issues

-You should always start by documenting any direct and indirect performance gaps that can be observed.
+You should always start by documenting any direct and indirect performance gaps that you can observe.
 You should also note down the exact problem and what issues are arising as a result of this problem.
 This will give you a clear idea of how much this performance issue is affecting the company, and what you can do to rectify it.

 To make the best of it, note down everything formally.
 Rather than resenting the employee, you should simply focus on getting everything together, with the intention of making the employee a better performer.